 What is COVID-19?

 The virus that causes COVID-19 is easily spread by close person-to-person contact.
-When an infected person coughs or sneezes, the virus can spread to others who are nearby.
+When an infected person coughs, sneezes, or talks, the virus can spread to others who are nearby.
 The best ways to protect yourself from infection are to avoid close contact with anyone who has symptoms of respiratory illness such as coughing or sneezing, wash your hands frequently, avoid touching your eyes, nose, and mouth, and clean/disinfect frequently touched surfaces.
 Staying home as much as possible when the virus is spreading in the community can also reduce the chance of exposure to the virus.
 The Centers for Disease Control and Prevention (CDC) recommend avoiding travel to areas with COVID-19 outbreaks.
 You can find the CDC travel health notices here.

 Can I be tested for COVID-19?